YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

   - Birational geometry
 ---

-The aim of this series of note is to introduce the fibration in birational geometry (classification theory of varieties).
+The aim of this series of note is to introduce the fibration in birational geometry (classification theory of complex algebraic/analytic varieties).

 (1)